Contract Law Archive

 Written by , Posted in Consumer Law, Contract Law, Securities Law

-Yes, lawsuit loans are legal in most states and jurisdictions.
+Answer: Yes, lawsuit loans are legal in most states and jurisdictions in the U.S.

 The terms “lawsuit loans,” “pre-settlement funding,” or “litigation financing,” are legal and prominent because they don’t fit the traditional definition of a loan, but still act as one.